TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-To collect this information remotely we will use [bloodhound-python](https://github.com/dirkjanm/BloodHound.py).
+To collect this information remotely, we will use [bloodhound-python](https://github.com/dirkjanm/BloodHound.py).

 The only command that we need to execute is the following: